Frequently Asked Questions¶

 Sponge (and Minecraft) needs the Java Runtime Environment to run properly.
 You will obviously need a computer to run the server on too, besides that nothing is required.
-Learn more about choosing the correct Java version here: Installing Java
+Learn more about choosing and installing the correct Java version here: Installing Java

 The Sponge Project currently develops two implementations which both use the SpongeAPI: